 His second book, The New Minority: White Working Class Politics in an Age of Immigration and Inequality (Oxford University Press, 2016), examines the complicated marginality of white working class people in the United States and Britain, where they have been the backbone of movements to elect Donald Trump and leave the European Union.

-His research has been published in journals including Citizenship Studies, Comparative Political Studies, Ethnic and Racial Studies, Global Governance, Global Policy, the International Migration Review, Migration Studies, and the Review of Middle Eastern Studies.
-He has also published commentary, analysis or contributed reporting to a number of newspapers including The Boston Globe, The Guardian, the Houston Chronicle, The Hill, the Los Angeles Times, Politico, Reuters, the St. Louis Post-Dispatch, The Times, and The Washington Post.
+His research has been published in journals including Citizenship Studies, Comparative Political Studies, Ethnic and Racial Studies, Global Governance, Global Policy, the International Migration Review, Migration Studies, Proceedings of the National Academy of Sciences, and the Review of Middle East Studies.
+He has also published commentary, analysis or contributed reporting to a number of newspapers including The Boston Globe, The Guardian, the Houston Chronicle, The Hill, the Los Angeles Times, The New York Times, Politico, Reuters, the St. Louis Post-Dispatch, The Times, and The Washington Post.

-From 2010 to 2014, Professor Gest was a postdoctoral fellow and lecturer in Harvard University’s Department of Government.
+From 2010 to 2014, Professor Gest was a postdoctoral fellow and lecturer in Harvard University’s Departments of Government and Sociology.
 In 2014, he received the Joseph R. Levenson Memorial Teaching Prize, Harvard’s highest award for teaching.
 In 2013, he received the 2013 Star Family Prize for Student Advising, Harvard’s highest award for student advising.
 From 2007 to 2010, while a doctoral student, he co-founded and served as the co-director of the Migration Studies Unit at the London School of Economics and Political Science (LSE).

 He is a product of Los Angeles Unified School District’s University High School in West Los Angeles, where he grew up.
 He later earned his bachelor’s degree in Government at Harvard University and his PhD in Government from the LSE.